HuskiesNews/Joban-Client-Mod/README.md

    2. In the root project, run the Gradle `setupLibrary` task
    3. Sync the Gradle Project again

+## Troubleshooting

+If builds are failing for whatever reason, try the steps below:

+1. Delete the auto-generated `checkouts` folder
+2. Check that you are using the right branch of the Minecraft Transit Railway mod in `settings.gradle`
+3. Rerun step 3 of the [Setup](#setup) section

 ## License

 [Apache 2.0](https://github.com/Kenny-Hui/Joestu-Block-Mod/blob/main/LICENSE)